Pokemon-PythonRed/Pokemon-PythonRed/README.md

 [Pokédex #, Name, Type 1, Type 2, Base HP, Base ATK, Base DEF, Base SP.
 ATK, Base SP.
 DEF, Base SPD, Catch Rate]
 ```

+There will also need to be a list of moves learned when levelling up, but I'm not sure how to implement that.

 #### Menus
 As far as I know, Python cannot support Pokémon Red’s menu layouts, so some changes will be needed:

-Using an example from the game, this:
+Using a rough example from LGPE, this:

 > Are you a boy or a girl?
 >